-A $500 deposit is required to complete this registration, our site is secure.
+A non-refundable $500 deposit is required to complete this registration; our site is secure.

-Each year, “FAITH: An Endowment for Orthodoxy and Hellenism” sponsors a series of financial aid travel grants to campers that want to participate in the Ionian Village Summer Camp program and are in need of financial assistance.
-FAITH provides full and partial scholarships to those participants that qualify.
+Each year, “FAITH: An Endowment for Orthodoxy and Hellenism” sponsors a series of full and partial financial aid travel grants to campers that want to participate in the Ionian Village Summer Camp program and are in need of financial assistance.

 The travel grants are primarily need-based financial aid, however, each applicant’s academic performance will also be weighed into the evaluation review process.
 Priority will be given to older applicants.
 Given the high volume of applications, applicants who have already received a FAITH travel grant to Ionian Village in previous summers will not be considered.

-The application process and distribution of travel grants in administered separately independently of the Ionian Village Office by the FAITH Endowment.
+The application process and distribution of travel grants is administered independently of the Office of Ionian Village by the FAITH Endowment.
 For more information, please visit www.faithendowment.org.

-For questions regarding the FAITH Travel Grant to Ionian Village, please contact:
+For questions regarding the FAITH Travel Grant, please contact:

 499 Park Avenue, 23rd Floor